nitinmahtani/Interview/Python-Developer/README.md

         If the threshold is 4, again it takes 3 problems solving problems 1, 3 and 4 where points[3] - points[0] = 5 - 1 = 1.
          This meets the threshold, so the student must solve at least 3 problems.
 Return 3

-4. Docker installation

-Install Docker and download the image jcdemo/flaskapp.
-Run the container in detached mode and expose port 5000.
-Visit port 5000 on your local computer.
-Put the output in a new text file and add it to this Github directory.

-5. Write a script that takes a number as an input and reverses it out to the user.
-For example, if the original number is 123, the output should be 321.

-6. Write a Unix shell script to find the sum of number to given number. e.g. if entered number is 5 then 1+2+3+4+5

-Good luck!